Lebanese Tabbouleh Salad (Tabouli)

 Ingredients

 • Fresh Parsley: You need Italian/flat-leaf parsley and plenty of it (leaves and stems).
-Parsley is the star of the show, after all!
-If unavailable, curly parsley serves as a substitute.
+Often, you can source large quantities in Middle Eastern stores.
+If unavailable, use curly parsley as a substitute.

 • Tomatoes: Use firm, fleshy tomatoes that are ripe.